Chemical Reactions in Analytical Chemistry: A Comprehensive Guide

 Statistical Analysis

-Statistical analysis is used to evaluate the reproducibility and accuracy of analytical data.
-It involves calculating standard deviations, confidence intervals, and correlation coefficients.
+Statistical analysis evaluates the accuracy and reproducibility of analytical data.
+This includes calculations of standard deviations, confidence intervals, and correlation coefficients to assess the reliability of results.

 Calibration Curves